kgiszewski/LearnUmbraco7/README.md

 This book is downloadable despite not being complete.
 This is being done to encourage more authors to fill in the blanks.
 Please consider writing a section :)

 You can view this book right inside the Umbraco 7 backoffice using [Umbraco Bookshelf](https://our.umbraco.org/projects/backoffice-extensions/bookshelf).
-You can also install with [NuGet](https://www.nuget.org/packages/UmbracoBookshelf/).
+You can also install Bookshelf with [NuGet](https://www.nuget.org/packages/UmbracoBookshelf/).

 ##Target Audience##
 This book is targeted for readers who: